-Here are a few way I’ve brought Modern style into my home:
+Here are a few ways I've brought modern style into my home:

-To make it easy for you, I’ve rounded up some of my favorite modern decor finds from these stores and others in this post.
+To make it easy for you, I've rounded up some of my favorite modern decor finds from these stores and others.

 To avoid a home that feels stark and uninteresting it's important to avoid a modern theme in interior design.
 Themes are for birthday parties, not your home decor so you'll want to layer in other styles to make sure your home reflects different parts of your personality and makes your home feel like you without feeling all over the place.